steveloughran/formality/styleguide/styleguide.md

 1. The algorithms to work with the data structures must also scale well.
 1. Services need to be designed to handle the challenge of many thousands of services reporting near-simultaneously.
 The "cluster restart" scenario is a classic example here.
 1. Cluster operations MUST be designed to be O(1).
 That is: no harder to run a cluster of a thousand machines than a cluster of 10.
 Equally importantly, that single-node cluster should be easy to operate.
+1. Do not have one-thread-per-request service architectures without size-limited thread pools or other form of thread sharing.

 Datasets may be measured in tens or hundreds of Terabytes.